ibm-cloud-docs/appid/login-widget.md

 When you use [Cloud Directory](/docs/services/appid/cloud-directory.html), {{site.data.keyword.appid_short_notm}} is the identity provider.
 The service uses your registry to verify your users identity.
 Because {{site.data.keyword.appid_short_notm}} is the provider, users can take advantage of advanced functionality, such as resetting their password, directly in your app.

+**What kind of screens can be displayed for each type of provider?**

 Check out the following table to see which screens you can display for each type of identity provider.

 <table>